 Animus of Employee Who Was Not the Ultimate Decisionmaker

 For a discussion of the Court’s treatment in Staub v.
-Proctor Hosp., 131 S. Ct.
-1186 (2011), of the animus of an employee who was not the ultimate decisionmaker, see Comment 5.1.7.
+Proctor Hosp., 562 U.S. 411 (2011), of the animus of an employee who was not the ultimate decisionmaker, see Comment 5.1.7.
 Staub concerned a statute that used the term “motivating factor,” and it is unclear whether the ruling in Staub would extend to claims under statutes (such as Section 1981) that do use “determinative factor” causation.

 Adverse Employment Action